Responsive Menu

 Rest for Healing

-Rest for healing is so important and if you don’t give yourself this chances are the migraine will return.
+Rest for healing is so important, and if you don’t give yourself this, chances are the migraine attack will return.
 No one wants that.
 Allowing yourself to rest is good for everybody and means you are prioritizing what everyone needs—you at your best.
 These words sure are easier to type than to live.
 So, I am here telling you I am on this journey with you.
 You may not get this right every time and what matters is we keep going.
-Mindset will keep us on the right path so we must choose our thoughts with intention.
+Mindset will keep us on the right path, so we must choose our thoughts with intention.

 Stepping Out or Taking a Back Seat